NSH2022/LAVA/README.md

 LAVA: Granular Neuron-Level Explainable AI for Alzheimer’s Disease Assessment from Fundus Images

 ## Overview
-LAVA is an XAI framework that aims to exploite neuron-level explanation as auxiliary information during learnign process to make a high-resolution AD continuum prediction.
+LAVA is an XAI framework that aims to exploite neuron-level explanation as auxiliary information during the learning process to make a high-resolution AD continuum prediction.
 This work is supported by the National Science Foundation under Grant No. (NSF 2123809).
 This repository is provided to reproduce experimental results for this research work.
 For more details refer to our paper: {link to the paper}
 ![alt text](Images/github.drawio.png)
 ## Citation
 If you use LAVA in your research, please cite our preliminary work published in arXiv.